Celeste (singer)

-Early life and career
+Early life and education

-1994–2015: Early years and career beginnings

-Celeste Epiphany Waite was born in Culver City, California, on 5 May 1994 to an English mother and a Jamaican father.
-Her mother had been working as a make-up artist in the U.S., having initially worked in Hong Kong after graduating from beauty school in London.
+Celeste Epiphany Waite was born in Culver City, California, on 5 May 1994, to an English mother and a Jamaican father.
+Her mother had been working as a make-up artist in the U.S., after graduating from beauty school in London.
 Her father had moved to the U.S. from Jamaica to be with his mother while she studied at university.
 Following her parents' separation, Celeste moved to her mother's native United Kingdom, settling in Dagenham at the age of three, before moving to the village of Saltdean on the outskirts of Brighton at the age of five, where she spent most of her early years.

-At the age of 10, Celeste spent a year doing ballet at a performing arts school where teachers had offered her a scholarship.
-She recalls becoming interested in music through discovering Aretha Franklin, Billie Holiday and Ella Fitzgerald, whose music was played throughout her family home, before discovering her own music from names such as Thelonious Monk, Koko Taylor and Sun Ra through YouTube and iTunes at the age of 14.
+At the age of 10, Celeste spent a year doing ballet at a performing arts school.
+She recalls becoming interested in music through discovering Aretha Franklin, whose music was played throughout her family home, before discovering her own music from names such as Thelonious Monk, Koko Taylor through YouTube and iTunes at the age of 14.
 Celeste recalls singing hymns at church in Brighton as one of her earliest musical memories.
 When Celeste was 16, her father died of lung cancer, aged 49.

 As a teenager, Celeste would write music and perform in bands.
 She "accidentally" wrote her first song, "Sirens", with her former bandmates at the age of 16.
 The song was inspired by the death of her father and was published to YouTube where it got the attention of her current manager.
-Her manager arranged studio sessions for her at Sarm West Studios in Notting Hill, where the crew were reportedly so impressed with Celeste's song-writing skills, that they would try to give her more time in the studio.
-At 18, she started working in the studio after she graduated and began taking her music career seriously, whilst playing her first gigs in and around Brighton.
+Her manager arranged studio sessions for her at Sarm West Studios in Notting Hill, where the crew would give her more time in the studio.
+At 18, she started working in the studio after she graduated and began taking her music career seriously, while playing her first gigs in and around Brighton.
 Celeste studied Music Technology at Varndean College for her sixth form education.